Mart Remans: Career

-Roda JC Kerkrade
+Roda JC

 Remans was born in Eygelshoven, part of Kerkrade, Limburg, and began playing football for Laura Hopel Combinatie.
-Shortly after he moved to the Roda JC Kerkrade academy.
+Shortly after he moved to the Roda JC academy.

-Remans made his Eerste Divisie debut for Roda JC Kerkrade on 17 August 2018 in a game against Jong Ajax, replacing Mitchel Paulissen in the 93rd minute.
+Remans made his Eerste Divisie debut for Roda on 17 August 2018 in a game against Jong Ajax, replacing Mitchel Paulissen in the 93rd minute.
 On 14 December 2018, he scored his first professional goal, opening the score in a 2–1 league victory against Volendam.

 In October 2020, he was sent on a one-season loan to Eerste Divisie rivals TOP Oss.

 MVV

 On 25 August 2021, it was announced that Remans had signed a three-year contract with provincial rivals MVV, making the move alongside Roda JC teammate Nicky Souren.
 He made his debut for the club two days later, starting in a 5–0 away loss to Volendam.
 On 5 September, he scored his first goals for the club, bagging a first-half brace in a 3–0 victory against Telstar.

 On 18 March 2022, Remans scored a spectacular goal from his own half.
 With 1–1 the score, Remans noticed that De Graafschap's goalkeeper Hidde Jurjus was standing a long way out of his goal, and hit a shot from before the halfway line that floated over the goalkeeper and into the net.
 The goal helped MVV to the lead as they won 3–1.